 From writing complex proposals to formulating a basic email – managers spend a lot of their time typing behind a keyboard.
 But how perfect do managers’ written communication skills really need to be?
 Is it enough to just be ‘okay’ or ‘average’?

-The short answer is no. Managers must have perfect written communication skills in order to be effective within their management role.
-With over 3,000 remote writers to manage at The Content Panel, we’ve learned a thing or two over the years about how to communicate effectively with a team almost exclusively via written methods.
+The short answer is no. Managers must have perfect written communication skills to be effective within their management role.
+With over 3,000 remote writers to manage at The Content Panel, we’ve learned a thing or two over the years about communicating effectively with a team almost exclusively via written methods.

-Here’s a closer look at why great writing skills are so important, and what managers can do to actively improve their written communication at work.
+Here’s a closer look at why great writing skills are so necessary and what managers can do to actively improve their written communication at work.

 5 Reasons Why Management Needs Perfect Written Communication Skills